kromka-chleba/Exile/doc/Issues_ToDo.md

   - Compost.
   - Bellows that displaces `air_temp` nodes.
   - Scythe.
   - A use for broken pottery.
+(Isn't this a good additive for agricultural soil?)
   - Ash crafts (glass).
   - Pottery wheel and more sophisticated glazed pottery.
   - Iron doors (e.g. for furnaces, nonflammable).